Rule 2: The Practice

 - criticizes or explains existing law;

-- applies an established rule of law to a factual situation significantly different
+- applies an established rule of law to a factual situation significantly different from that in published opinions of the courts of this state;

-- resolves an apparent conflict of authority; or,
+- resolves an apparent conflict of authority; or

-- constitutes a significant and non-duplicative contribution to legal literature
+- constitutes a significant and non-duplicative contribution to legal literature because it contains:

 - an historical review of law;